DENTAL HYGIENE EDUCATION

-Dental hygiene is the science and practice of recognition, prevention and treatment of oral diseases and conditions as an integral component of total health.
-The dental hygienist is a primary care oral health professional who has graduated from an accredited dental hygiene program in an institution of higher education, licensed in dental hygiene to provide education, assessment, research, administrative, diagnostic, preventive and therapeutic services that support overall health through the promotion of optimal oral health.
+Dental hygiene is the science and practice of recognition, prevention, and treatment of oral diseases and conditions as an integral component of total health.
+The dental hygienist is a primary care oral health professional who has graduated from an accredited dental hygiene program in an institution of higher education, licensed in dental hygiene to provide education, assessment, research, administrative, diagnostic, preventive, and therapeutic services that support overall health through the promotion of optimal oral health.

 In practice, dental hygienists integrate multiple roles to prevent oral diseases and promote health.
 Dental hygienists work in partnership with all members of the dental team.
-Dentists and dental hygienists practice together as colleagues, each offering professional expertise for the goal of providing optimum oral health care to the public.
+Dentists and dental hygienists practice together as colleagues, each offering professional expertise with the goal of providing optimum oral health care to the public.

 The distinct roles of the dental hygienist and dentist complement and augment the effectiveness of each professional and contribute to a collaborative environment.
 Dental hygienists are:

 Viewed as experts in their field

 Expected to make clinical dental hygiene decisions